melisavacca/School_District_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/64279232/126577624-f91e2b28-36a1-47d8-981f-60615ded9604.png)

--How does replacing the ninth-grade scores affect scores by school type?
+- How does replacing the ninth-grade scores affect scores by school type?
 District data stayed the same and charter data decreased slightly, again, due to Thomas High School being a charter school.

 Before: